 Once you know what the room will be used for, this question will be easier to answer.
 Is this a formal dining room that will be used only for fancy dinners twice a year?
 Or is it a family common space that’s going to be used for weekly family movie nights and Saturday morning cartoon marathons?
 Knowing the mood and tone of the room is critical in decorating a great space.

 As you may already know, colors and textures play a huge role in the mood of a room.
-If you’re unfamiliar with color psychology, consider taking a color-consulting course or hiring a professional color consultant – it will change your life!
+So if you’re unfamiliar with color psychology, consider taking a color-consulting course or hiring a professional color consultant – it will change your life!

 Are there any permanent items or fixtures in the room?